 If you're in a contract that hasn't expired yet—for instance, you have a gym membership or an equipment rental agreement—you likely have an executory contract or lease.
 You'll include it on Schedule G: Executory Contracts and Unexpired Leases.

 You'll list any codebtors—individuals who must pay your debt if you fail to do so—on Schedule H: Your Codebtors.
 Common codebtors include car loan cosigners and joint credit cardholders.

 Schedule I: Your Income is where you disclose your income and employment information.
 Suppose you're married but filing for bankruptcy without your spouse.
 In that case, you'll include your spouse's income unless you're separated (but check with a bankruptcy attorney to be sure—this is a complicated area).

 On Schedule J: Your Expenses, you'll list your monthly expenditures.
 You'll deduct your expenses from the Schedule I net income amount to determine your monthly disposable income.
 Keep in mind that if you file for Chapter 7 and have significant disposable income, the judge might find you have the ability to pay your creditors something in Chapter 13.

 You'll tell the court about your prior financial situation and transactions on the Statement of Financial Affairs for Individuals Filing for Bankruptcy form.
 For instance, you'll disclose:

 You'll provide your Social Security number on the Statement About Your Social Security Numbers form (it won't be available to the public).

 You'll tell the court about your assets, debt, income, expenses, and debt type by transferring totals from your other schedules to the Summary of Your Assets and Liabilities and Certain Statistical Information form.

 You'll attest to the accuracy of the information provided in your forms on the Declaration About an Individual Debtor's Schedules form.
-Be aware that knowingly supplying incorrect information or failing to make full disclosure is punishable by penalties of up to $250,000, 20 years in prison, or both.
+Be aware that knowingly supplying incorrect information or failing to disclose fully is punishable by up to $250,000, 20 years in prison, or both.